tavily-ai/langchain-tavily/README.md

 - `exclude_domains` (optional, List[str]): Regex patterns to exclude specific domains or subdomains from crawling
 - `allow_external` (optional, bool): Allow following external domain links.
 Default is False.
 - `include_images` (optional, bool): Whether to include images in the crawl results.
 - `categories` (optional, str): Filter URLs by predefined categories.
-Can be "Careers", "Blog", "Documentation", "About", "Pricing", "Community", "Developers", "Contact", or "Media".
+Can be "Careers", "Blogs", "Documentation", "About", "Pricing", "Community", "Developers", "Contact", or "Media".
 Default is None.
 - `extract_depth` (optional, str): Depth of content extraction, either "basic" or "advanced".
 Default is "basic".
 - `format` (optional, str): The format of the extracted web page content. "markdown" returns content in markdown format. "text" returns plain text and may increase latency.